niyontwali/niyontwali/README.md

-- 👋 Hi, I’m @niyontwali
+### 👋 Hi, I’m John Niyontwali,
-- 👀 I’m interested in learning web design principles in order to construct scalable websites and web apps.
+👀 Am a web and mobile developer interested in solving real world problems using programming skills.
+I construct scalable web apps using JavaScrip and its technologies(like node.js,  express & react).
+I also develop native mobile apps using react-native.
 I am also interest in becomeing a full stack javascrip developer.
-- 🌱 I’m currently learning html, css, javascrip and node.js
-- 💞️ I’m looking to collaborate on html and css first
-- 📫 How to reach me: via my contact email  or clone my repositories and help me by editing and pushing to my github, throught this way I will be able to learn (while committing changes please provide a vast detail of the changes)

 <!---
 niyontwali/niyontwali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.